shivanshkc/lightshow/prp/stages/stage-08-selection.md

 ### 8.3 Selection Visual Feedback

-Add selection outline/highlight in the shader.
-Option A: Render selected object with outline in a separate pass.
-Option B: Tint selected object slightly.

-**For Stage 8, use simple tint (Option B):**
+Add selection highlight in the shader using a **Fresnel-based rim glow**.
+This approach creates a bright edge highlight that's visible on any surface color (unlike a simple tint which can be invisible on blue/white surfaces).

+**Why Fresnel Rim Glow?**
+- Visible on any material color (white, blue, black, emissive)
+- Creates a professional "selected object" look similar to 3D software
+- Uses viewing angle to highlight edges naturally
+- Brighter at silhouette edges, subtle at center

-Update raytracer.wgsl to accept selected object ID:
+Update raytracer.wgsl to accept selected object ID and apply rim highlight:

 ```wgsl
 struct RenderSettings {